Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 **Other Events This Year**

-* [The Open Source Hardware Association Open Hardware Summit](https://oshwa.org/announcements/the-2026-open-hardware-summit-schedule-is-out/) is coming to Berlin, Germany on May 23rd and 24th, 2026.
-* [EuroPython 2026](https://ep2026.europython.eu/) is coming to Kraków, Poland 13-19 July, 2026.
 * [PyOhio 2026](https://www.pyohio.org/2026/) is from 25 July through 26 July, 2026 this year in Cleveland, USA.
 * [HOPE 26 Conference](https://store.2600.com/products/tickets-to-hope-26) is from August 14th through 16th at the New Yorker Hotel, NY, NY.
 * [PyCon AU 2026](https://2026.pycon.org.au/) will be 26 Aug.
 2026 – 30 Aug.
 2026 in Brisbane, Australia